-At the Shanghai International Fruit Expo in August 2021, Chile will be the guest of honor, and the Chilean Fruit Exporters Association (ASOEX) will represent Chile in this event.
+At the Shanghai International Fruit Expo, Chile will be the guest of honor, and the Chilean Fruit Exporters Association (ASOEX) will represent Chile in this event.

 ASOEX is a non-profit association representing Chilean fruit growers and exporters.
 Its main positioning is to promote the export of Chilean fruit.
 The association was established in 1935, with member companies covering 207 fresh fruit exporters, 6,000 fruit growers, representing 90%+ of Chilean export fruits and 57.1% of fruit tree plantations.